-- An information sheet on the rights and duties during the procedure and on the proceedings in general ("Belehrung nach § 10 AsylG und allgemeine Verfahrenshinweise"); - An instruction on the obligation to comply immediately with a referral to the competent branch office of the BAMF and to appear in person immediately or an a date determined for the formal registration of the asylum application ("Belehrung nach § 14 Abs.
+- ❖ An information sheet on the rights and duties during the procedure and on the proceedings in general ('Belehrung nach § 10 AsylG und allgemeine Verfahrenshinweise'), to be handed out by the authority where an applicant first voices the wish to apply for asylum (the border police, the local immigration authority, the police, the reception centre or the BAMF; see Making and registering the application); - An instruction on the obligation to comply immediately with a referral to the competent branch office of the BAMF and to appear in person immediately or at a date determined for the formal registration of the asylum application ('Belehrung nach § 14 Abs.
 1 und § 23 Abs.
-2 AsylG"); - An instruction on the obligation to comply immediately with a referral to the initial reception centre ("Belehrung nach § 20 Abs.
-1 AsylG"); - An instruction on the obligation to comply with a decision to be referred to another reception centre, including the obligation to register with the authorities in case of such a referral ("Belehrung nach § 22 Abs.
-3 AsylG").
+2 AsylG'); - ❖ An instruction on the obligation to comply immediately with a referral to the initial reception centre ('Belehrung nach § 20 Abs.
+1 AsylG'); - An instruction on the obligation to comply with a decision to be referred to another reception centre, including the obligation to register with the authorities in case of such a referral ('Belehrung nach § 22 Abs.
+3 AsyIG').

-These information sheets are available in German and around 45 other languages.
-In BAMF branch offices in arrival centres, a video is shown to applicants explaining the asylum procedure as well as their rights and duties.
+These information sheets are available in German and 44 other languages.
+In BAMF branch offices in arrival centres, a video available in six languages is shown to applicants explaining the asylum procedure as well as their rights and duties.